-In addition, Cisco Unified Communications Manager Express (Unified CME) in SRST mode is used for call processing backup of both IP phones and Cisco Unity Connection voicemail ports.
+In addition, E-SRST mode is used for call processing backup of both IP phones and Cisco Unity Connection voicemail ports.
 Deployed at the remote site (for example, Region 2 in Figure 19-5), this fallback support provides backup call processing in the event that the phones lose connectivity with Unified CM, such as during a WAN failure, while simultaneously providing users at the remote site with access to the local Cisco Unity Connection server as well as MWI support during WAN failure.
-For further details on Unified CME in SRST mode, refer to the product documentation available at
+For further details on E-SRST, refer to the product documentation available at